mohimanilab/MASSTplus/README.md

 ## How to Build
 Required Software Tools: gcc-8 or above and cmake

-Both MASST+ and Networking+ can be built with the following:
+Both MASST+ and Networking+ can be built simultaneously with the following:
 ```sh
  cd <root_directory>
  mkdir build